 If “sight alignment, trigger control,” runs like a river through your head as you prepare to fire that perfect match, you’ve got it all backwards according to top competitive pistol shooters.

 Trigger control should be kind among your skills but is frequently placed behind sight alignment in importance—often to the detriment of your shooting scores.

-Say What?
 Let’s start with the basics.
 By trigger control, all we are talking about is the way you pull the trigger rearward until—and just after—your pistol fires.
 It’s one of the easiest concepts in the shooting sports to learn and understand, though it’s often the most difficult to fully master.

 “Trigger control is the most important skill you can develop,” said Brian Zins, a 12-time NRA National Pistol Champion, past Top Shot television show contender and former USMC Shooting Team member.

 “All other shooting skills are pretty much useless without proper trigger technique,” said Zins.
 He was originally a rifle shooter in the Marine Corps, but rapidly discovered that pistol shooting was his real talent.